-It’s worth mentioning that with the existence of Vulcan’s Training Kettlebells, it may not even be necessary for you to buy competition kettlebells at all.
-Vulcan’s training set offers almost all of the advantages of competition kettlebells at a much lower price, only without the benefit of color.
-Each unit is the same uniform size, they are cast from steel instead of iron, and they offer the same ergonomical advantages.
+It is worth mentioning that with the introduction of Vulcan’s Training Kettlebells, it may not even be necessary for you to buy competition kettlebells at all.
+Vulcan’s training set offers almost all of the advantages of competition kettlebells at a much lower price, only without the benefit of coloring.
+Each unit is the same uniform size, they are cast from steel instead of iron, and they offer the same ergonomical advantages as the Absolutes.
 Color them yourself with acrylic paint if you care about that.

 To read about a few more brand options, check out my Kettlebell Guide here.